Microsoft announces combined Bing, Windows 10, Edge, and Office search engine

 The first steps for this search unification is to make the search bar placement consistent across all of Microsoft's services.
 As Microsoft's Corporate Vice President for OneDrive, SharePoint, and Office Jeff Teper puts it:

 From Outlook to PowerPoint, Excel to Sway, OneNote to Microsoft Teams, Office.com to SharePoint, the search bar will be in the same place—across desktop, mobile, and web.

 These results will also include content from the organization the user's Windows 10 PC or Office installation belongs to.

-As for a time table for Microsoft Search's availability, it is currently available on Bing, Office.com, and the mobile apps for Outlook and Microsoft SharePoint.
-Teper also states that Microsoft Search will be implemented in all versions of the Microsoft Office Suite as well as Windows 10 in the first half of 2019.
+As for a time table for Microsoft Search's availability, it is currently available on Microsoft Bing, Office.com, and the mobile apps for Outlook and Microsoft SharePoint.
+Teper also states that Microsoft Search will be implemented in all versions of the Microsoft 365 (Office) as well as Windows 10 in the first half of 2019.

 Further reading: Microsoft 365 Blog Engadget gHacks The Verge VentureBeat

 - Windows Phone